Max-Derner/python-lessons/Lesson_00/02_variables.md

 ``` python
 my_big_int = 1_000_000
 ```
-The upper bound of integers is limited by memory, they are theoretically unbound.
+The upper bound of integers is limited by memory and are theoretically unbound.
 So you don't have to worry about overflow issues here.
 Example:
 ```
 Python 3.12.4 (main, Jun  6 2024, 18:26:44) [GCC 11.4.0] on linux